hkirk/ST2ITS2_Material/slide_server/slides/Week 2/inheritance.md

 @enduml
 ```

-* Brightspace only has knowledge about Person - where it aggregates these
+* Brightspace only has knowledge about Person - where it aggregates these<br/><!-- .element: class="fragment" data-fragment-index="0" -->
-* Don't know anything about `Student`, `Teacher`, or `TeachingAssistent`
+* Don't know anything about Student, Teacher, or TeachingAssistent<!-- .element: class="fragment" data-fragment-index="1" -->

 ----